ronen567/just-the-docs/docs/logistic_regression.md

 J(b,w) = \frac{1}{m}\sum_{i=1}^{m}\frac{1}{2}(h_{b,w}(x^i)-y^i)^2

 And now, we need to find {b, w} at the minimum.
 Problem is - this function s not convex, as shown in Figure 6, i.e. it has many local minimas.
 When using Gradient Descent to find the minima of such a function, it may find a local minima but not the global one.
 So, we need a convex cost function.
-Is is given in Eq.
-5.

 Figure 6: Non Convex Cost Function